St. Louis

 Questions to ask a Construction Site Injury Attorney in St. Louis:

-It has been our experience at Padberg Appelbaum Knepper that once a lawsuit is filed, a jury trial is scheduled within 18 to 24 months; however, a settlement can take place at any time throughout the litigation process.
+At Padberg Appelbaum Knepper, it has been our experience that in a civil case, once a lawsuit is filed, a jury trial is scheduled within 18 to 24 months; however, a settlement can take place at any time throughout the litigation process.

 Get Your Free Consultation